 - FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
-It is illegal in the UK and a form of child abuse. - As of October 2015, the Serious Crime Act 2015 (Home Office, 2015) introduced a duty on teachers (and other professionals) to notify the police of known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18. - Our school will operate in accordance with the statutory requirements relating to this issue, and in line with local safeguarding procedures.
-Whilst all staff should speak to the DSL with regard to any concerns about FGM, there is a specific legal duty on teachers. - If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
-See Annex B of KCSIE, 2022 for further detail and Summary of Mandatory FGM reporting duty - If there are concerns that a girl is going to be cut, the DSL should complete the ISCP FGM Risk Assessment Tool Islington FGM Risk Assessment to identify the relevant indicators and inform further action. - The DSL will complete the FGM e-Learning package (https://www.fgmelearning.co.uk/). - The DSL will also ensure that information and training is made available as appropriate to all members of staff.
-This includes FGM The Facts - All members of staff will follow the school and ISCP procedures, using existing national and local protocols for multiagency liaison with police and children's social care.
+It is illegal in the UK and a form of child abuse. - As of October 2015, the Serious Crime Act 2015 (Home Office, 2015) introduced a duty on teachers (and other professionals) to notify the police of known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18 - We will operate in accordance with the statutory requirements relating to this issue, and in line with local safeguarding procedures.
+Whilst all staff should speak to the DSL with regard to any concerns about FGM, there is a specific legal duty on teachers. - If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to Police 101.
+See Annex B of KCSIE, 2024 for further detail and Summary of Mandatory FGM reporting duty - If there are concerns that a girl is going to be cut, the DSL should complete the ISCP FGM Risk Assessment Tool (contact Heather.vaccianna@islington.gov.uk) to identify the relevant indicators and inform further action (we will call Police 999 if a girl is at immediate risk of harm as a result of the risk assessment) - The DSL will complete the FGM e-Learning package (FGM E-Learning Course National FGM Centre) - The DSL will also ensure that information and training is made available as appropriate to all members of staff.
+This includes FGM The Facts - All members of staff will follow this policy and ISCP procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.

-Forced Marriage
+Forced Marriage and under age marriage

 - A forced marriage is one entered into without the full consent of one or both parties.
 It is where violence, threats or other forms of coercion is used and it is a crime. - Our staff understand how to report concerns where this may be an issue.
-The school will contact the Forced Marriage Unit for advice or information on 020 7008 0151 or email fmu@fco.gov.uk. - The Forced Marriage Unit has published Multi-agency guidelines, with pages 32-36 focusing on the role of schools and colleges.
-Staff should report concerns regarding forced marriage to the DSL or can contact the Forced Marriage Unit if they need advice or information
+We will contact the Forced Marriage Unit for advice or information on 020 7008 0151 or email fmu@fco.gov.uk. - The Forced Marriage Unit has published Multi-agency guidelines, with pages 32-36 focusing on the role of Schools and colleges.
+Staff should report concerns regarding forced marriage to the DSL or can contact the Forced Marriage Unit if they need advice or information - Since February 2023 any marriage that takes place under the age of eighteen years, whether there is consent or coercion, is illegal.

-Abuse linked to a belief in Spirit Possession or Witchcraft
+Abuse linked to a belief in Spirit Possession Or Witchcraft